eTolentin0/eTolentin0/README.md

 About me:

 Hi, my name is Elias Tolentino.
-I'm a IT student and a enthusiast in data science.
-I started studying it in 2021 and fall in love at first sight with the possibilities that can be created transforming data into information.
+I'm an IT student and an enthusiast in data science.
+I started studying it in 2021 and fell in love at first sight with the possibilities of transforming data into valuable information.

 Sobre mim: